barrwani/barrwani.github.io/_projects/(1) Parkour Demo.md

 ### Slide

-Using FSM-adjacent Start, Stop, and Update functions, the slide operates using a lerp for capsule height and an animation montage with root motion for movement and visuals:
+Using standard Start, Stop, and Update functions, the slide operates using a lerp for capsule height and an animation montage with root motion for movement and visuals:

 ```cpp